Streaming SQL

 Regular Scheduled Tasks:

-- Each execution requires re-parsing and optimizing SQL, adding extra overhead.
+- Each execution requires re-parsing and re-optimizing the SQL, adding overhead.

-- The time interval usually needs to be set relatively large to reduce scheduling frequency and resource consumption.
+- The scheduling interval typically needs to be set relatively large to reduce scheduling frequency and resource consumption.

 -